How to choose a conveyancer

 - Will there be a dedicated point of contact if they go on holiday or are absent from work?

-At Eden, you will have one qualified property lawyer allocated to your transaction.
-We don’t rely on assistants, so the property lawyer assigned to your sale or purchase will be the one handling your transaction from beginning to end.
-You will have a mobile number to contact them easily, and can also receive updates through our dedicated client portal.
+At Eden, we don't rely on assistants, you'll have your own dedicated property lawyer assigned to your case from beginning to end.
+You will have a direct number to contact them easily, and also receive updates through the MyEden platform.

 And there is no such thing as a stupid question.
 If you aren’t sure about something, then just ask!